 Marketing materials are designed in cooperation with the author.
 The author is asked to send a short introduction on the book to the publisher, which is used as a base for the marketing introduction.

-All SKS academic books are published in print.
-Many of the academic books are also published in the EPUB e-book format.
-The Studia Fennica series and other select scholarly works are published for open access with the open CC-BY-NC-ND license.
+All SKS academic books are published in print and open access with the open CC-BY-NC-ND 4.0 license.

 SKS academic books have their own, distinctive appearance.
 The peer review badge on their back cover signifies the books’ quality that the review process is used to ensure.
 SKS also uses the Federation of Finnish Learned Societies’ badge for peer-reviewed academic books.

 The SKS sales and marketing team makes sure that a new book’s pre-release and eventually complete product information are available in publishing systems that are used by merchants and stockists alike.
 SKS publishes a list of the current year’s published books every spring.
 The list also includes books published in academic series of SKS.
 This publishing list is widely distributed to the media, book stores and libraries.

 Information on each new book is distributed on SKS’ social media channels.
 Once an academic book has been released, its press release is sent to thematic academic media outlets as well as to universities.
 Requests for review copies of all SKS books should be sent to the publishing coordinator.
 SKS follows up on its books’ reception and archives their related reviews.

 SKS does not require a book processing fee.
 If, however, the author or author group have reserved research funds for open access publishing, we recommend them to participate in the costs with an EUR 6,000 book processing fee.

 Instructions for formatting an academic manuscript in Studia Fennica series

 Instructions for formatting an academic manuscript in other SKS series (in Finnish)